Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 uniformly on compact sets of the parameters $x, s, y, t$.
-Moreover, since the leading term of the function $G$ is $e^{-u^3}$ and $G$ has no poles or zeros, the double integral above is close the corresponding integral over the two Airy contours, uniformly over compact sets in the parameters.
-Putting this all together, we get that for any compact set $K \sset \R^4$, there exist constants $c_1> 0$, $a\in(0,1)$ such that for all $\Om > 0$, we have that
+Moreover, using the explicit formula \eqref{E:G-formula} for $G$, and using that $G$ has no poles or zeros we can see that for any compact set $K \sset \R^4$, there exist constants $c_1> 0$, $a\in(0,1)$ such that for all $\Om > 0$, we have